igbanam/tick-tack-tohh/README.md

 * open the `index.html` file
 * Enjoy

+###TODOs

+* Interactive play between human and machine
+* Challenges between two humans
+* Gamification: levelling up, title bouts and so on
+* Account histories
+* Global raking system: This shows you where you stand amongst TicTacToe players around the world.

 ###Contributions

 Everyone is welcome to fork and meddle with the code.
 Send me pull requests for new features you want added to the game.